 Don’t look at things the way they were and wonder why.
 Learn to look at things the way they’re going to be and wonder where.
 As in, Where’s The Future (WTF)?

-After all, if minorities accounted for 48% of all births in the U.S. in the 12 months that ended in July 2008, then is no longer business as usual.
-And if your hasn't changed to reach these new consumers then you're talking to ghosts.
+After all, if minorities accounted for 48% of all births in the U.S. in the 12 months that ended in July 2008, then business as usual is no longer business as usual.
+And if your marketing hasn’t changed to reach these new consumers then you’re talking to ghosts.
 Specifically, the ghosts of markets past.

 Please don’t misunderstand me.
 I’m not suggesting that because these new consumers represent a formerly minority demographic that minority marketing techniques are the right tools to reach them and therefore your minority agency — and your minority budget — is the way to go.
 What I am suggesting (perhaps “suggesting” is too subtle, perhaps screaming from the mountaintops is a better description) is that a new understanding of the majority marketplace is essential.
 Because these new consumers ARE the majority.